Historic Sites of Manitoba: Glenwood School (51 Blenheim Avenue, Winnipeg)

 In November 1929, the Glenwood School District was amalgamated with the Woodlawn School District No. 1499.
 Despite the sizable boost in student capacity, the new district required additional, temporary classrooms within a year, and also used the basement and hallways to handle the increase in enrollment.

-A new and separate five-classroom section was added to the school in 1954.
+A new and separate five-classroom section, designed by the architectural firm of Smith Carter and Katelnikoff, was added to the school in 1954.
 Two years later, a further six classrooms and a gymnasium were erected.
 An underground tunnel was also constructed, connecting the old and new sections of the school.
 The grade range was also expanded from elementary to include junior high.
 In 1990, the school was renamed Ecole Glenwood, though it later reverted to the original name.

 Some noteworthy persons who attended Glenwood School were Victor H. L. Wyatt, George Whicker, Ida Fenwick, Mrs. Dorothy Connery, and Mrs. Phyllis Savage.